 1) Know the facts!

 Practice your elevator speech.
-You need to be able to tell the story of the work your organization does in under 1 minute.
+You need to be able to tell the story of your organization’s work in under 1 minute.
 People get lost easily by drawn-out explanations.
 Write down what you do, how you do it, and who is affected.
-Then wrap that around a few sentences and voila! you’ve got your pitch.
-If an organization is drawn that you are a part of and you don’t feel confident to be able to clearly and concisely convey the message, pass this time and brush up on the organization you are involved in so you can make a solid pitch.
-Sometimes if there isn’t clarity it can do more to hurt the organization you are trying to help by confusing those that are hearing about it for the first time.
+Then wrap that around a few sentences, and voila!
+You’ve got your pitch.
+If an organization is drawn that you are a part of and you don’t feel confident being able to clearly and concisely convey the message, pass this time and brush up on the organization you are involved in so you can make a solid pitch.
+Sometimes, if there isn’t clarity, it can do more to hurt the organization you are trying to help by confusing those who are hearing about it for the first time.

 2) Tell the HEART story!

-Be sure to think of a way to tie in a personal story of those you impact with the work you do so that the group has a very clear understanding and then connection to that work.
-As you prepare, write down WHY you are involved?
-Why does it matter to you and who/what have you seen change in the times you have been involved that have mattered to you?
+Be sure to think of a way to tie in a personal story of those you impact with your work so that the group has a very clear understanding and connection to that work.
+As you prepare, write down WHY you are involved.
+Why does it matter to you, and who/what have you seen change in the times you have been involved that have mattered to you?
 If it matters to you, it will probably matter to someone else.
 Write down a short story of how the work of the organization directly made a change and time it…get it under one minute and PRACTICE it.

 3) Show them the MONEY!

 Where will the money go?
 The people in the room are ready to make a wise choice about where they donate.
-Those that struggle to define where the ladies’ hard-earned money will go once they write that check will find they struggle to get those checks written at all.
-I’m not talking about detailed financial statements here, what I am talking about is a strong description of what the funds will be supporting.
-It could be a general operating budget to grow a new local organization, it could be for materials to distribute as a part of the program’s work.
+Those who struggle to define where the ladies’ hard-earned money will go once they write that check will find they struggle to get it written at all.
+I’m not talking about detailed financial statements here; I am talking about a strong description of what the funds will support.
+It could be a general operating budget to grow a new local organization or for materials to distribute as a part of the program’s work.
 Taking the time to find out where the money will go pays off in the long run and will give you the confidence to stand up and make your pitch to the group.
-If you don’t explain during your ten minutes, you will likely be asked during the Q & A, so you should still be prepared with an answer.
+If you don’t explain during your ten minutes, you will likely be asked during the Q&A, so you should still be prepared with an answer.

 From Heidi Boynton, 100 Women Who Care Santa Cruz